 Detached Private Structures are buildings that are located on your property, but are separated from your primary dwelling by a clear space.

 What is “Coverage C – Personal Property”?

 Personal Property is used to describe all your movable assets *.
-Examples include furniture, clothing, bikes, electronics, kitchenware, etc. While personal property coverage under “Coverage C” can seem like a large amount there are limits of coverage set for individual items, like bikes, collectibles, artwork and jewellery.
+Examples include furniture, clothing, bikes, electronics, kitchenware, etc. While personal property coverage under “Coverage C” can seem like a large amount there are limits of coverage set for individual items, like bikes, collectibles, artwork and jewelry.
 If you have an item or items of high value you should discuss with your broker to see if that item is fully covered.
 These high value items can be insured separately by scheduling them on your policy.

 *The exception to a movable asset is “motor vehicle”.
 Motor Vehicles are not insured with a property policy.

 What is “Coverage D – Additional Living Expenses”?

 If, as a result of damage by an insured peril, your unit is unfit for occupancy or you have to move out while repairs of insured damage are being made, insurance covers any necessary increase in living expenses so that your household can maintain its normal standard of living.

 Additional living expense insurance can cover things like moving and storage charges or the increase in a monthly food bill due to having to eat-out at restaurants.
 The insurance is intended to cover you for the extra expenses you may incur while temporarily displaced from your home, such as in the case of a fire or flood.